code-creations-io/django-full-course-2025-part-6/README.md

 def save_user_profile(sender, instance, **kwargs):
     """
     Ensure the user's profile is saved whenever the User is saved.
-    Useful if you add extra logic or default values to Profile.
+    Useful if you add extra logic or default values to UserProfile.
     """
     if hasattr(instance, "profile"):
         instance.profile.save()